-Why it's cool: Where to begin... it's a UNESCO World Heritage Site, like the Pyramids of Giza, Persepolis, and Corey Feldman.
-Seriously though, it's pretty important.
-Originally constructed in the late 1870s, it took ten years to complete, and cost "£260,000 when it was finished in 1888", which by today's standards was probably around half a billion pounds (shout out to Louie Anderson!).
+Why it's cool: Where to begin... it's a UNESCO World Heritage Site, like the Pyramids of Giza or Persepolis.
+So, you know, it's pretty important.
+Originally constructed in the late 1870s, it took ten years to complete, and cost "£260,000 when it was finished in 1888", which by today's standards was probably around half a billion pounds.
 Finally, the Terminus was prominently featured in Slumdog Millionaire -- y'know, pretty cool.

 6. Grand Central Terminal -- New York, NY

 Why it's cool: This is the Miles Davis of train stations.
 It's the largest passenger rail facility in the world based on the number of platforms, son!
 And on top of that, it serves over 21,000,000 visitors annually; that's more than Disney World.
 More?
 Seriously?
 Alright... there's also a top secret basement (coined 'M42') that you can't find on any map, one of the coolest ceiling murals since Michelangelo's chapel thing, and a Michael Jordan Steakhouse.
 You'll never find those things together anywhere else in the world.
 Guaranteed.
 And if you visit before Christmas there's a special holiday light show.
 BAM!